 Freedom of conscience as mentioned above means the freedom to hold or to entertain religious beliefs.
 Any belief which is genuinely and conscientiously held or any religious belief, as may be approved by his /her judgement or conscience, attracts the protection of Article 25(1).
 It simply means the freedom of religious opinions.
 Until this inner belief is expressed in any outward form, it is merely the “freedom of conscience”.

 Article 25(1) guarantees the right to profess religion.
 To “profess” means “to avow publicity; to make an open declaration of; to declare one’s belief in; as to profess Christ: to accept into religious order.
 Thus, to profess a religion means to declare openly and freely his/her faith towards one religion.
 When the inner “freedom of conscience” becomes articulate and expressed in an outward form, it amounts to profession of religion.
 It is to declare one’s belief in such a way that it would be known to those whom it may concern.

-To practise any religion means to perform religious obligations, duties, rites, ceremonies and rituals.
-The expression “practise of religion” means acts done in pursuance of religious beliefs.
-Religious practises which are included under Article 25(1) refer and include practices which are an integral part of the religion itself that is the beliefs and doctrines which are regarded by those who profess religion, to be conducive to their spiritual well- being.
+To practice any religion means performing religious obligations, duties, rites, ceremonies and rituals.
+The expression “practice of religion” means acts done in pursuance of religious beliefs.
+Religious practices which are included under Article 25(1) refer and include practices which are an integral part of the religion itself that is the beliefs and doctrines which are regarded by those who profess religion, to be conducive to their spiritual well- being.

 Religious Freedom Subject To the Rights of Others